LENNOX COMMUNITY GARDENS

 Grown from seedling

-Technically a legume, the Inga laurina is a very rare type of ice-cream bean in Australia - Inga edulis is much more often found in our part of the world.
+Technically a legume, the Inga laurina is a very rare type of Ice-Cream Bean in Australia - Inga edulis is much more often found in our part of the world.

 Surrounding the inedible black seeds is a thick white juicy pulp which has the texture of cotton candy and tastes very much like vanilla ice-cream.
 Generally consumed when the pods have turned into shades of yellow-brown - the flesh can be eaten straight from the pod, also used to sweeten and flavour many various foods.